 Beaver Crossing in Seward County, Nebraska — The American Midwest (Upper Plains)

 Location.
-40° 46.607′ N, 97° 16.629′ W. Marker is in Beaver Crossing, Nebraska, in Seward County.
-Marker can be reached from Elk Street.
-The marker is located in Beaver Crossing City Park, accessible from the south of the park (Elk Street), perhaps 150 feet north of the park entrance.
+40° 46.583′ N, 97° 16.638′ W. Marker is in Beaver Crossing, Nebraska, in Seward County.
+Marker is on Elk Street, on the left when traveling east.
+South side of Beaver Crossing city park.
 Touch for map.
 Marker is in this post office area: Beaver Crossing NE 68313, United States of America.
 Touch for directions.

 More.
-Search the internet for The Beaver Crossing Mill.
+Search the internet for Beaver Crossing, Nebraska.

 Credits.
 This page was last revised on June 16, 2016.
 This page originally submitted on September 1, 2014, by Joan Shurtliff of Seward, Nebraska.
-This page has been viewed 383 times since then and 28 times this year.
+This page has been viewed 353 times since then.
 Photos: 1. submitted on September 1, 2014, by Joan Shurtliff of Seward, Nebraska.
-2, 3, 4. submitted on October 16, 2014, by Bill Kirchner of Tucson, Arizona. • Andrew Ruppenstein was the editor who published this page.
+2, 3. submitted on October 16, 2014, by Bill Kirchner of Tucson, Arizona. • Bill Pfingsten was the editor who published this page.